top of page

 My running journey began not long ago, but now it’s a big part of my life.
 Running is not only a way to improve my physical health, but a good way to clear my head and deal with mental health issues.
 It can be tough to find a good time to run, and I sometimes have to go through a cycle of finding a new spot each time I run.
 It’s rewarding to run for me, but I find it hard to start.
 Once I start running, though, I find it hard to stop!

-I started long distance running regularly in June 2023 after finishing the 10k portion of an Olympic triathlon in 52 minutes.
+I started long-distance running regularly in June 2023 after finishing the 10k portion of an Olympic triathlon in 52 minutes.
 Since then, I've completed multiple 10ks, half marathons, and my first marathon (the Cascade Express Marathon in September 2024).
 I now run to maintain fitness and to clear my head, especially on solo runs.
-Running is also a readily accessible activity, open to everyone.
+I look forward to meeting fellow runners and supporting SMA events in 2025.

 SANDY NAMGUNG